odap-ac-uk/manual/DataAccessReviewProcess.md

 -   The researcher is a bona fide researcher (see below)

--   The researcher has the professional qualifications and experience to work with health data.
+-   The researcher has the professional qualifications and experience to work with health data ().

 -   The researcher has a certificate demonstraing completion of the ONS training course in clinical data handling.